Circular flow of income: Overview

-The circular flow of income is a concept for better understanding of the economy as a whole and for example the National Income and Product Accounts (NIPAs).
-In its most basic form it considers a simple economy consisting solely of businesses and individuals, and can be represented in a so-called "circular flow diagram."
-In this simple economy, individuals provide the labour that enables businesses to produce goods and services.
-These activities are represented by the green lines in the diagram.
+The circular flow of income is a concept for better understanding the economy as a whole and, for example, the National Income and Product Accounts (NIPAs).
+In its simplest form, the model describes a two-sector economy consisting solely of businesses and individuals, and can be represented by a "circular flow diagram."
+In this two-sector model, individuals provide the labor that enables businesses to produce goods and services.

-Alternatively, one can think of these transactions in terms of the monetary flows that occur.
-Businesses provide individuals with income (in the form of compensation) in exchange for their labor.
-That income is spent on the goods and services businesses produce.
-These activities are represented by the blue lines in the diagram above.
+These transactions can also be considered in terms of the monetary flows that occur.
+Businesses provide individuals with income (in the form of compensation) in exchange for their labor, and that income is spent on the goods and services businesses produce.

-The circular flow diagram illustrates the interdependence of the “flows,” or activities, that occur in the economy, such as the production of goods and services (or the “output” of the economy) and the income generated from that production.
-The circular flow also illustrates the equality between the income earned from production and the value of goods and services produced.
+The circular flow diagram illustrates the interdependence of the "flows," or activities, that occur in the economy, such as the production of goods and services (or the "output" of the economy) and the income generated from that production.
+The circular flow also shows the equality between the income earned from production and the value of goods and services produced.

-Of course, the total economy is much more complicated than the illustration above.
-An economy involves interactions between not only individuals and businesses, but also Federal, state, and local governments and residents of the rest of the world.
-Also not shown in this simple illustration of the economy are other aspects of economic activity such as investment in capital (produced—or fixed—assets such as structures, equipment, research and development, and software), flows of financial capital (such as stocks, bonds, and bank deposits), and the contributions of these flows to the accumulation of fixed assets.
+The world economy is more complex than this two-sector model, and involves interactions between not only individuals and businesses, but also federal, state, and local governments and residents of the rest of the world.
+There are also other aspects of economic activity such as investment in capital (produced—or fixed—assets such as structures, equipment, research and development, and software), flows of financial capital (such as stocks, bonds, and bank deposits), and the contributions of these flows to the accumulation of fixed assets.